Analyze successful stores in existing markets

 - In the Contents pane, turn off the Suitability Analysis Candidate Sites layer.

-Create summary reports for selected site trade areas
+Create summary reports

 You'll use the trade area rings as an input to create summary reports.

-- In the Summary Reports tool pane, set the following parameters:
+- In the Summary Reports tool pane, for Boundary Layer, choose Selected_Site_Rings.

 Next, you'll specify an output location.

-The output templates created during processing will be stored within the path specified in the Output Folder parameter.
-Before running the tool, you will set values for the Report Header Options parameters.
+Next, you'll set values for the Report Header Options parameters.
 These parameters add information to report headers to indicate which input polygon corresponds to each section of displayed data.

 - Expand the